alpine-docker/git/README.md

 #### NOTES:

 - You need redefine (re-run) the alias, when you switch between different repositories
-- You need run above alias command only under git repository's root directly.
+- You need run above alias command only under git repository's root directory.

 ## Demo